 - Insider trading, pulling a fast one on the original custodians of the land, could be levelled at James Busby.
 Busby purchased land in Ruakaka and Waipu in December 1839.
 This action occurred six weeks before the signing of the Treaty of Waitangi.
 The Treaty particularly excluded private investor purchase of ‘native land.’
 Questionable land purchases and failing business ventures dogged James Busby’s life.

-- Fatal Great White shark attack January 2021 Wahi Beach.
+- Fatal Great White shark attack January 2021 Waihi Beach.

 - Call on your inner Gaelic, sword in hand or bagpipe next to Waipu Museum

 - Riverbank NZ scenery, water and ducks the perfect backdrop